Branson 0-2 for the season after loss at Ozark

 Branson football has two losses under their belt early in the season, after losing 26-16 at Ozark Friday night.

 Despite the loss, the team had a promising start.
 Each team held the other off until there was just 2:35 left in the first quarter.
-A pass to senior Brady Blackwell was completed to put the Pirates on the board.
+A touchdown pass to senior Brady Blackwell put the Pirates on the board.
 The extra point was good, putting the team up 7-0.

+Overall, head coach Anthony Hayes said he saw a big improvement from last week.

+“We just played more physical,” Hayes said.
+“We played harder, and I saw that aspect.
+I was proud of our guys.”

-The Pirates held Ozark for more than half of the second quarter, until their opponent was able to tie the game up.
-With the minutes dwindling in the second, senior Cristian Berumen went for a field goal that would pull Branson out of the tie.
+The Pirates held Ozark for more than half of the second quarter until the Tigers were able to tie the game up.
+With the minutes dwindling in the second, senior Cristian Berumen went for a field goal that gave Branson a 10-7 halftime lead.

 A scoreless third quarter for the Pirates would allow Ozark to bring in two touchdowns of their own just four minutes apart.
 After three quarters, Branson trailed 20-10.